kungfugo/BellDiagonalQudits.jl/docs/src/index.md

 Bell diagonal states are generated as mixtures maximally entangled Bell states, which are related by Weyl transformations.
 The special propterties of these states, e.g. symmetries, allow efficient methods to be leveraged for the detection of entanglement, including its generally hard to detect form of PPT/bound entanglement.

 This package provides methods to sample states, to numerically generate entanglement witnesses and to apply and extend further criteria to detect entanglement or separability in general dimension.
+Furthermore, it provides methods for entanglement distillation.
 For a precise description of implemented methods and related research results see [1] and [2] and the references therein.

 ## Package Features